 If that description is you, you have opportunities and advantages that few formerly had.
 Not long ago, you were at the mercy of local junk yards, if they didn’t have what you needed and if they couldn’t locate one from some other yard nearby, you had a problem.
 Today, you can frequently find the most obscure parts for your project bike or ongoing restoration by perusing the online parts listings.

-To help you out and give you an idea of what’s available, I added a couple of search boxes below the spotlight bikes in the sidebar.
-You really should give them a try, you know, “ask and ye shall receive,” or maybe “search and ye shall find.”
+Just click over to the motorcycle parts pages to get an idea of what’s available, you know, “ask and ye shall receive,” or maybe “search and ye shall find.”
 It’s pretty neat.
 It doesn’t cost anything to look, though you may find something you just have to have.
 It’s an option for any hands on restorer and definitely worth a few minutes of your time.
-Or just click over to the motorcycle parts pages, there’s a search box there, too.

 You may not realize it, but this really is a golden age if you want to rebuild or restore an old bike or simply repair a newer one.
 There has never been parts availability as there is right now, where do you think all of those perfect restorations come from?
 If you can’t find a specific part, there’s even the possibility of machining one if you can put the specs in a CNC mill, but before you do, search the listings to see if someone already has one for sale.
 More often than not, the answer will be yes.